 For the past 19 years Lyn Anderson and Ann Whiting, have been studying orthography with students who range from preschool to high-school.
 We learn from our students, as well as from our word wayfaring colleagues around the world.
 With every word we study we know that other related words will be discovered, sense and meaning, and critical orthographic principles and conventions will be uncovered that apply to hundreds of words.

 The header for our new blog is from the Eadwine Psalter, held in the Trinity College library, Cambridge.
 We love this textual evidence of the influences on English – a translation from Hebrew together with a translation into Anglo-Norman French, as well as a translation into Old English.
 The glosses in the margin are in Latin.
-This psalter was made in the mid-12th century (perhaps).
-Eadwine may refers to the name of Christ Church scribe and monk, “the prince of scribes’.
+This psalter was most likely made in the mid-12th century.
+Eadwine may refer to the name of Christ Church scribe and monk, “the prince of scribes’.
 We are indeed ‘caught in the spell’ of Eadwine’s beautiful script.

 Words are the foundations of literacy.
 We invite you to reconsider your work with words and become caught in their spell.
 By shining a light on orthography, embedding it into reading and writing, we learn to read text deeply and to write purposefully.
 Investigating words impacts what it is to be literate.
 Words, if you dig beneath the surface, take you elsewhere – through other times, other places, other cultures.
 In a word we can hear the murmur of humanity.
 We hope you will become ‘caught in the spell’ and entwine word investigations with books.